Ruben-Castro/first-flask-api/README.md

   - How to create, read, update and delete infomation from database
   - How to write classes to represent db model.

-### WTF-Form
-  - I learned how to do basic server side form validation.